Ohio State vs. JMU Predictions & Picks - Women's NCAA Tournament First Round

 JMU Schedule Analysis

-- The Dukes' signature win of the season came against the Liberty Lady Flames, a top 100 team (No. 94), according to our computer rankings.
-The Dukes captured the 67-63 home win on November 23.
+- Against the Liberty Lady Flames, a top 100 team in our computer rankings, the Dukes registered their signature win of the season on November 23, a 67-63 home victory.

-- The Buckeyes have tied for the 118th-most Quadrant 3 wins in the country according to the RPI (four).
+- According to the RPI, the Buckeyes have four wins versus Quadrant 3 opponents, tied for the 119th-most in Division 1.

 JMU 2022-23 Best Wins